 If we follow our body’s natural cues of when to go to sleep and wake up, we should maintain a balanced circadian rhythm.
 Any changes or disruption to this body clock can deprive us of deep sleep and impact our health.

-Steps to improve sleep
+7 Steps to improve your sleep

-Stick to a consistent sleep schedule
+1. Stick to a consistent sleep schedule

-Get natural sunlight
+2. Get natural sunlight

-Reduce exposure to artificial light
+3. Reduce exposure to artificial light

-Use relaxation practices
+4. Use relaxation practices

-Avoid going to bed too full or too hungry
+6. Avoid going to bed too full or too hungry

 The timing of when we eat may have a significant effect on sleep patterns.
-Eating large portions in the evening, close to bedtime, may result in disruptions to healthy sleep patterns.
+Eating large portions in the evening, close to bedtime, may result in disruption to healthy sleep patterns.
 Aim to finish your evening meal 2-3 hours before going to bed.
 For those people who do better with a snack before bed, foods rich in the amino acid tryptophan can help to boost melatonin production.
 Chicken, turkey, eggs, cheese, yogurt, nuts and seeds are all good choices.
 Combining these foods with rice, pasta or potatoes for your evening meal can help the body get the most benefits from tryptophan and aid sleep.

-Time your workout
+7. Time your workout